-(iii) either

-(1) the following matter may be considered to have an effect on our independence from the issuer: or (2) there is no matter which may have an effect on our independence from the issuer and (3) in relation to the above the following has changed over the last 12 months (iv) eithe r: (1) the interests of the sponsor in relation to any securities or other holdings in the issuer will change as a result of this transaction as follows: or (2) the interests of the sponsor in relation to any securities or other holdings in the issuer will not change as a result of this transaction (v) the v arious functions and activities undertaken by the sponsor: (1) in relation to this corporate action and to the issuer are as follows: and (2) in relation to the above the following has changed over the last 12 months
+(iii) eithe (1) the following matter may be considered to have an effect our independence from the issuer: or (2) there is no matter which may have an effect on or independence from the issuer and (3) in relation to the above the following has changed over the l 12 months (iv) eithe (1) the interests of the sponsor in relation to any securities or ot holdings in the issuer will change as a result of this transact as follows: as follows. or (2) the interests of the sponsor in relation to any securities or ot holdings in the issuer will not change as a result of t transaction (v) the v various functions and activities undertaken by the sponsor: (1) in relation to this corporate action and to the issuer are follows: and allu (2) in relation to the above the following has abanged over the l (2) in relation to the above the following has changed over the l 12 months

-(3) where an interest or issue has been identified above, provide a list of the procedures that are in place in order to ensure that the sponsor exercises reasonable care and judgement to achieve independence and objectivity in professional dealings from the issuer:

-This declaration is furnished to you in accordance with the Listings Requirements of the JSE and may not be relied upon for any other purpose or by any other person.
-Yours faithfully

-(signature of approved executive)
+(3) where an interest or issue has been identified above, provide a list of the procedures that are in place in order to ensure that the sponsor exercises reasonable care and judgement to achieve independence and objectivity in professional dealings from the issuer: This declaration is furnished to you in accordance with the Listings Requirements of the JSE and may not be relied upon for any other purpose or by any other person.
+Yours faithfully (signature of approved executive)